 Nowadays, you can easily search Google for any potential roofing company to see the opinions left by its customers.
 Were the customers satisfied with the work done?
 Was the cost within the reach of other competitors?
 If something goes wrong, how did society react?
 Or did they manipulate it at all?
 Be wary of companies that are not online and are unable to provide you with references from other customers in a timely manner.
 In the end, you want to hire a reputable roofing company that underpins its reputation and work.

 There are several online resource websites that specifically collect customer reviews for subcontractors.
 Some of these sites include Angie’s List, Home Advisor, Thumbtack, BBB, Yelp, Facebook, as well as others.
-A simple search on Google with the “name of the roofing company” + “notice” will show you all the results found on all these sites so that you can consult them easily.
+A simple search on Google with the “name of the roofing company” + “reviews” will show you all the results found on all these sites so that you can consult them easily.
 While positive reviews are good for any business, it’s also helpful to consult negative reviews to see how the company has handled them.
 Was there a follow-up?
 Has the problem been solved?
 Do not be afraid to approach them during your meeting with the entrepreneur to see what their answer is.
 You have every right to question the contractor and ask any questions you feel are necessary.
 After all, they are here to win your business.

 Price vs. Value – The cheapest isn’t always the best option